Saunas and Allergies: Do They Provide Relief?

 Enhancing Lung Performance

 Sauna use can improve respiratory function by increasing airflow and oxygen exchange efficiency.
-As heat expands airways, it helps you take deeper breaths.
+As heat expands the airways, it helps you take deeper breaths.

 Sauna Selection Guide for Allergies